 Nigeria: Boko Haram Massacres Hundreds

-A week-long Boko Haram attack which started Jan.
+A week-long an extremist group that is located primarily in Northern Nigeria attack which started Jan.
 3 has left hundreds dead or missing and the village of Baga in ruins.
 The assault is one of the Islamic terrorist group’s most brutal attacks in the last six years in Nigeria.
 Baga is located in the northeastern state of Borno.

 Boko Haram stormed into the town from several directions on motorbikes and pickup trucks.
 Fleeing residents, including many women and children who could not run fast enough, were chased down and killed.
 Many of those hiding in their homes were burnt alive, reported local media.